 The findings highlight the way in which boards and senior managers can strengthen governance effectiveness through attention to key aspects of communication and leadership.

 The case study approach allows the exploration of communication and leadership in greater depth than previously undertaken at the corporate governance level in the healthcare setting.

-Brown, A. (2020), "Communication and leadership in healthcare quality governance: Findings from comparative case studies of eight public hospitals in Australia", Journal of Health Organization and Management, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/JHOM-07-2019-0194
+Brown, A. (2020), "Communication and leadership in healthcare quality governance: Findings from comparative case studies of eight public hospitals in Australia", Journal of Health Organization and Management, Vol. 34 No. 2, pp. 144-161. https://doi.org/10.1108/JHOM-07-2019-0194

 Emerald Publishing Limited